pfreemantlm/dev-standard/Reference/Tags.md

 ### Standard IFrame

-A standard IFrame format can be trafficked as a URL, or as a fragment of HTML:
+A standard IFrame format can be trafficked as a URI, or as a fragment of HTML:

     <iframe src="IFRAME_TARGET"></iframe>